ismoilh/arcium-private-lending-protocol/README.md

 ---

-Built with ❤️ using NestJS, Solana, and Arcium's encrypted compute technology.
+Built with ❤️ using NestJS, Solana, Arcium's encrypted compute technology, and MagicBlock Ephemeral Rollups.